Arcero1/blackjack-backend/README.md

 Notes:
 * Manual hooks broke at some point.
 This was dealt with by adding GitHub Jenkins credentials and having jenkins manage hooks itself (it was then necessary to make Jenkins ignore branches other than *master*).
+* Branch *documents* is used to update documentation without unnecessary build triggering.

 ## 3. BACKEND
 The backend is written in Java, with Maven as a package manager.
 The class diagram below shows the system in it's entirety as it is at submission date: